 Why is it called "Drunken Noodles"?

 I found a few different reasons why these are called drunken noodles.
 A few sources said because the dish is so spicy people get drunk consuming so much alcohol to quench their thirst after all the spice.
 I thought that was funny, but if you know me, I don't do super spicy foods.
 So my version is not very spicy at all (but it can be!).
 The great thing about cooking at home is that you can do whatever you want!
-I also always say "you can put spice in, but you can't take it out!"
+I also always say "You can put spice in, but you can't take it out!"

 Ingredients Needed to make Pork Drunken Noodles